 The world-famous Australian reef is providing an effective barrier against landslide-induced tsunamis, new research shows.

 What has developed into the Great Barrier Reef was not always a barrier reef – it was once a fringing reef and did not offer the same protective quality.
 This is because the coast at this time was much closer to the source of the tsunamis, said lead author of the paper, Associate Professor Jody Webster, from the Geocoastal Research Group at the University of Sydney.

-The research shows a shallow underwater landslide occurred 20,000-14,000 years ago, which caused a tsunami 2-3m high.
-The tsunami could have impacted Aborigines living at the time along estuaries and on islands off the paleo-coastline, which has since receded under the rising sea levels that followed the last ice age.
+The research shows a shallow underwater landslide occurred 20,000-14,000 years ago, which caused a tsunami two to three metres high.
+The tsunami could have impacted Aboriginal people living at the time along estuaries and on islands off the paleo-coastline, which has since receded under the rising sea levels that followed the last ice age.

 The 7km-wide landslide occurred off the edge of the continental shelf causing the tsunami on the paleo-coastline lying between Airlie Beach and Townsville.